 Spend only one day in Munich.
 Visit Dachau in the morning, tour the heart of the city in the afternoon, and end your day at a beer hall.

-Best Time for This Bavaria Itinerary
+Best Time for this Bavaria Itinerary

 Any time of year.
 The summer is peak season.
 The temperatures are pleasant but expect rain (and crowds of people).
 While we were here in August it rained almost every day in the afternoon for a few hours.
 Winter is the time for Christmas markets, skiing, and being able to visit many places with a lot fewer tourists.
 Spring and fall are shoulder seasons.
 It would be beautiful to see Bavaria in bloom in May or on ablaze with autumn colors in the fall.